docker/cli/docs/reference/commandline/run.md

-      --cpu-rt-runtime int            Limit the CPU real-time runtime in microseconds --cpuset-cpus string            CPUs in which to allow execution (0-3, 0,1) --cpuset-mems string            MEMs in which to allow execution (0-3, 0,1) -d, --detach                        Run container in background and print container ID --detach-keys string            Override the key sequence for detaching a container --device value                  Add a host device to the container (default [])
+      --cpu-rt-runtime int            Limit the CPU real-time runtime in microseconds --cpuset-cpus string            CPUs in which to allow execution (0-3, 0,1) --cpuset-mems string            MEMs in which to allow execution (0-3, 0,1) --current-user                  Run as the user that called the CLI -d, --detach                        Run container in background and print container ID --detach-keys string            Override the key sequence for detaching a container --device value                  Add a host device to the container (default [])